-Based out of Argyle Natural Health Centre, Dr. Bachorick enjoys working with patients who have complex and challenging problems, He finds his training in neurology has been an immense help in assisting all of his patients improve their health and level of function.
+Based out of Riverview Health Professionals, Dr. Bachorick enjoys working with patients who have complex and challenging problems, He finds his training in neurology has been an immense help in assisting all of his patients improve their health and level of function.
 Dr Bachorick has spent this much time and energy pursuing this knowledge because it has been invaluable in learning new treatment approaches to complex and chronic problems.

 Dr. Shawn Bachorick, Chiropractor shares some helpful information about Concussions

 Lots of media about this issue with high-profile athletes having their careers jeopardized by concussions.
 However, you don’t have to be a famous football or hockey player to end up suffering the effects of a concussion.

 Simply, it is a traumatic brain injury which impairs brain function and commonly causes symptoms including, but not limited to, dizziness, nausea, cognitive impairment, headache, visual disturbances and balance problems.

 Obviously participants in contact sports (martial arts, football, rugby, hockey, etc.), but other sports like soccer, baseball often see accidental contact lead to problems as well.
 Other traumas like car accidents and falls are also frequent causes of concussion.

 The majority of people will recover from their symptoms in a few weeks.
 However, this does not mean that they are fine.
 There is promising research in blood biomarkers for concussion injury and recovery which suggests that the healing process takes much longer than previously thought.
 This is why anyone experiencing concussion-like symptoms needs a thorough evaluation by professionals with substantial training in the field.
 “How many fingers do you see” is not adequate.
 These patients also require follow-up to ensure recovery of function, not just symptom reduction.